-The Center for Teaching and Learning (CTL) supports departments that wish to establish a new teaching assistant training program or to enhance an existing program.
+The Center for Teaching and Learning (CTL) supports departments or individual faculty that wish to establish a new teaching assistant training program or to enhance an existing program.
 Awards of up to $5,000 are available as one-time seed grants for the next academic year, and awards of up to $2,500 are available on a rolling basis for the current academic year.
 For more information, please contact

 Tips for successful proposals: